joahking/bcn_api_talk/bcn_api_talk.md

 ## resources

-should be the same throughtout the API
+should be the same throughout the API

+!SLIDE

 * do not expose your objects directly

-you can be exposing your db
+why expose your db?

+!SLIDE

-(and making your clients cry seeing your object model)
+(and make your clients cry seeing your object model)

 !SLIDE